SamuraiBarbi/workstation-icarus/README.md

 #### Installing Looking Glass Host

 We now need to get the Looking Glass host set up in the Windows guest.
-In the Windows guest go to https://looking-glass.hostfission.com/downloads and download the looking glass host **7d2b3905**, extract and run the setup file, specify location for install as `C:\Users\owner\.virtualmachine\LookingGlass` and uncheck the service installation option.
+In the Windows guest go to https://looking-glass.hostfission.com/downloads and download the looking glass host **4d45b380**, extract and run the setup file, specify location for install as `C:\Users\owner\.virtualmachine\LookingGlass` and make sure the the checkbox is toggled on for service installation option.
+I used version Version: B7-rc1 available at https://looking-glass.io/artifact/rc/host.

 #### Installing Scream Host

 Let's download the latest non-source zip of Scream from https://github.com/duncanthrax/scream/releases/latest and extract the folder called `Install` from it to the `C:` drive.
+Before
 Run cmd as administrator

 ```bash
 C:\Install\install.bat
 ```